-Minerals and Waste Planning Authority for Suffolk and makes planning policies and decisions in relation to minerals and waste.
+2031.
+In addition, Suffolk County Council is the Minerals and Waste Planning Authority for Suffolk and makes planning policies and decisions in relation to minerals and waste.
 The Suffolk Minerals and Waste Local Plan, adopted in July 2020 also forms part of the Local Development Plan for Edwardstone.

-Figure 14: Spatial and strategic policy context: relationship between the NPPF the BMSJLP Part 1 (and 2), and the Edwardstone Neighbourhood Plan.
+Figure 14: Spatial and strategic policy context: relationship between the NPPF, Babergh Core Strategy and emerging BMSJLP, and the Edwardstone Neighbourhood Plan.
 Own diagram.